-Fact 30: Solar power can significantly reduce the electricity bills.
-Moreover, there are many tax incentives and rebate programs designed to spur the use of solar, and save home owners money at the same time.
+Fact 30: Solar power can significantly reduce electricity bills.
+Moreover, there are many tax incentives and rebate programs designed to spur the use of solar and save homeowner’s money at the same time.

-Fact 31: Solar power is noise pollution free.
-It has no moving parts, and does not require any additional fuel, other than sunlight, to produce power.
+Fact 31: Solar power is free of noise pollution.
+It has no moving parts and does not require any additional fuel, other than sunlight, to produce power.

 Fact 32: A home solar panel system consists of several solar panels, an inverter, a battery, a charge regulator, wiring, and support materials.
 Sunlight is absorbed by the solar panels and is converted to electricity by the installed system.
 The battery stores electricity that can be used at a later time, like cloudy days or during the evening.